 Learn more below

 Do happy hour with Taos artisans on this walking tour.
 Experience Taos’ funky artistic spirit while investigating the city center’s rich artistic history.
 Weaving through winding alleyways and backstreets, explore the local art scene and engage with local craftspeople as they create their inspired creations.
-Then depending on the day, finish with happy hour fun either at Chokola Bean to Bar for organic, small-batch, exquisitely crafted chocolate.
+Finish with happy hour fun at Chokola Bean to Bar for organic, small-batch, exquisitely crafted chocolate.
+Learn more below.
 Learn more below.

 Easily imagine old western movie backdrops with this journey from Taos to Ghost Ranch.
 Journey through red earth and multi-colored basalt covered in dusty green sagebrush on a 3-mile Chama River Valley hike to Chimney Rock.
 See why this sculpted textured land inspired Georgia O’Keeffe and learn about rare fossilized dinosaur discoveries.
 This tour highlights the stimulating vistas and prehistoric escapades of this glorious Northern New Mexico region.
 Learn more below.

 Explore Taos’ Puebloan culture and the land Puebloans have called home for 1000s of years with a visit to Taos Pueblo, Taos Gorge Bridge and the Rio Grande Del Norte National Monument.
 This interpretive guided experience highlights prehistoric dwellings and the stunning geological background of the Rio Grande Rift Valley.
-After exploring the village’s historical and modern-day contexts, see how the river has carved out an 800-foot descent through the thick lava walls of basalt rock and hike along the rim of this breathtaking landscape.
+After exploring the village’s historical and modern-day contexts, see how the river has carved out an 800-foot descent through the thick lava walls of basalt rock and hike within the canyon volcanic floor of this breathtaking landscape.
 Learn more below.

 If you can walk, you can snowshoe.
 Float on snow in a snowshoe only designated section of Carson National Forest.
 Amole Canyon offers unsullied old growth ponderosa pine as well as excellent conditions for all levels of snowshoe experience.
 After a snowshoe strapping demonstration, pole fitting and short safety talk, enjoy two miles of quiet blanketed wilderness at over 8.000 feet.
 This tour can also be paired with an afternoon wine tasting.
 Learn more below.